falkr/reflect-2/README.md

     ├── src                     # Src folder.
 Contains all the source code.
     │   ├── lib                 # Lib folder.
 Contains utils.
             ├── components      # Components folder.
 Contains svelte components.
+            │   └── ...         # Contains all the svelte components.
             ├── stores.ts       # Stores.
 Contains the svelte stores.
-            ├── validation.ts   # Validation.
+            └── validation.ts   # Validation.
 Contain validation methods used in forms.
     │   ├── routes              # Routes folder.
 Contains all the pages in the application.
+        │    └── ...             # Contains all the pages in the application.
     │   └── types.d.ts          # Typescript types.
 Contains all the typescript types used in the project.
     ├── tests                   # Tests folder.
 Contains all the tests for the project.
 Playwright is used for testing.
     ├── dockerfile              # Dockerfile.
 Used for building docker image.